The Photographers Mind And The Creative Soul

 - the subject matter within the frame

-- your own mood, which often determines what and how you go about making your photos
+- your own mood, which often determines what you photograph and how you go about making your photos

 Remember it’s not the location, but your experience of that location that will make your photos unique and memorable.
 Be less concerned with accurately documenting what you see in front of you and employ photography to explore how you feel about what you see.